gatsbyjs/gatsby-pt-BR/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 ## Verificando se seu plugin está carregando

-To verify that your plugin is available for use in your Gatsby site, you can add a small snippet of code to a `gatsby-node.js` file (you may need to add the `gatsby-node.js` file if there isn't one already) in the root of your plugin:

 Para verificar se seu plugin está disponível para uso em seu site Gatsby, você pode adicionar um pequeno trecho de código a um arquivo `gatsby-node.js` (pode ser necessário adicionar o arquivo `gatsby-node.js`, se ainda não houver) na raiz do seu plugin: